Share-Based Compensation:

 The Company has a stockholder approved Omnibus Incentive Plan (the "Plan") that is intended to assist the Company in attracting and retaining selected individuals to serve as employees and directors who are expected to contribute to the Company's success and achievement of long-term objectives that will benefit the Company's stockholders.
 The Plan enables the Company to award shares of the Company's common stock to select employees and directors.
-As of December 31, 2025, there were 1,484,565 shares available to be awarded under the Plan.
+As of December 31, 2024, there were approximately 2.9 million shares available to be awarded under the Plan.

 Nonvested shares

-The following table summarizes nonvested share activity, excluding those issued pursuant to the Long-Term Incentive ("LTI") program, from December 31, 2022 through December 31, 2025 (in thousands, except per share amounts):
+The following table summarizes nonvested share activity, excluding those issued pursuant to the LTI program, from December 31, 2021 through December 31, 2024 (amounts in thousands, except per share amounts):

 Nonvested Shares OutstandingWeighted-Average Price at Grant Date